British Rail Class 777: Design

 After successful trials of battery operation in 2021, the Class 777 order was amended so that seven units out of the total 53 would be delivered with the additional traction battery equipment.
-These units, which Stadler refer to as "independently powered" EMUs, will be numbered in subclass 777/1.
-The battery packs will be carried on the underframes of the DTSO (driving trailer) vehicles, while the battery cooling systems will be placed on the roofs of the same vehicles.
+These units, which Stadler refer to as "independently powered" EMUs, were numbered in subclass 777/1.
+The battery packs were carried on the underframes of the DTSO (driving trailer) vehicles, while the battery cooling systems are placed on the roofs of the same vehicles.
 Charging can be performed from the third-rail supply, as well as from regenerative braking.
 Stadler claim that the battery packs will have a lifespan of at least eight years or 10,000 charge/discharge cycles.